 Here is a phrase that kept evolving with the times.
-In England during the 1800’s the phrase indicated something small or insignificant.
+In 1800’s England the phrase indicated something small or insignificant.
 By the early 1900’s the expression in the United States meant pure nonsense.
-By the Roaring 20’s it got a kick in the pants because it was the time of Flappers.
+During the Roaring 20’s it got a kick in the pants because it was the time of Flappers.

 When it came to flapping, everybody had to be impressive, and to be impressive you had to sound impressive.
 If the language had yet to catch up, then you made it up as you went along.
 The bee’s knees were only part of it.
 There was also the cat’s pajamas, cat’s meow, eel’s hips and salamander’s sciatica.
 (Last one made up in the spirit of flapping.)

 The bee’s knees may no longer be used to describe a wonderful time but that doesn’t mean it’s not around.
 There is a tapas bar in Augusta, Georgia that goes by the name.
-You may be able to saddle up to the bar and order a Bee’s Knees Cocktail.
+You may be able to order a Bee’s Knees Cocktail.